Decorating Country Home

-The wonderful savoriness of beef...There's nothing else like it....
+The wonderful savoriness of beef, there's nothing else like it.
 But all the expertise of good cooking must be brought to bear on retaining this good flavor.

-I hope you will enjoy these beef recipes.
-Many of the recipes are a meal in itself.
 Below you will find recipes for goulash, pepper steak, chuck roast, pot roast and more.

 • 2 cups hot water